OliverLengyel/CMSExtension/README.md

 Choose the Git-Project and install the Extension
 ```

-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Built With

-* [My first Extension](https://github.com/TYPO3-Documentation-Examples/store_inventory) - The extension was used
+* [My first Extension](https://github.com/TYPO3-Documentation-Examples/store_inventory) - This extension was used

 ## Versioning

-For the versions available, see the [tags on this repository](https://github.com/OliverLengyel/CMSExtension).
+For the versions available, see the [tags on this repository](https://github.com/OliverLengyel/CMSExtension/tags).

 ## Authors